lookie27/jekyll-now/_posts/2020-07-11-Ghidra-hello-world.md

 }

 ```
-It wasn't an exact match, but its good enough for Government work, heh, get it...NSA.
+It wasn't an exact match, but it's good enough for Government work.